-It is a marketing tactic that event though it’s been done to death, it’s still worth exploring and we’re going to tell you why.
+It is a marketing tactic that even though it’s been done to death, it’s still worth exploring and we’re going to tell you why.

-Branded T-shirts can give you exposure like no other media can.
+Personalised T-shirts can give you exposure like no other media can.
 They’re cheap to produce and easy to distribute.
-Any person that wears your T-shirt instantly becomes a walking ad on two feet.
+Any person that wears your branded T-shirt instantly becomes a walking ad on two feet.

 How do we make it new again?